bazel-contrib/toolchains_llvm/README.md

 As a convenience, some targets are aliased appropriately in the configuration repo (as opposed to the LLVM distribution repo) for you to use and will work even when using `toolchain_roots`.
+The complete list is in the file [aliases.bzl](toolchain/aliases.bzl).
 If your repo is named `llvm_toolchain`, then they can be referenced as:

 - `@llvm_toolchain//:omp`
 - `@llvm_toolchain//:clang-format`